 Detect the many who exploit your pride and flatterers will lick you with no profit.
 Blackmailers of the loss of face, racketeers of self-admiration will lose a fat client.

 Learn to say: “I do not know”, “It is the first time I hear about this.”, “No, I never read that book.”, "At this point I am convinced that...", "I did not understand" ,“Sorry, I was wrong.”, “Please help me”, “Yes, you were right.” and “I will do my best.”
 People will respect you if you look them in the eyes while you say these things.

 Though, to practice humility you need a certain well being.
-You behave humble because you chose so, not because you were thrown down on your knees.
-For this you must have a choice.
+You behave humble because you chose so, not because you were thrown down on your knees and humiliated.
+To behave humble you must have a choice.
 There must be someone inside.
 You need reserves o self-esteem and dignity and courage inside i.e. some experience with pride satisfied.
 Insecure nobodies anxious to pretend that they know when they don’t or than they can when they are useless, cannot conceive humility; it is for them like losing their trousers in public.

 He who takes upon himself the

 humiliation of the people is fit to rule

 True words seem paradoxical

 Read Montaigne: "There is a certain sort of crafty humility that springs from presumption, as this, for example, that we confess our ignorance in many things, and are so courteous as to acknowledge that there are in the works of nature some qualities and conditions that are imperceptible to us, and of which our understanding cannot discover the means and causes; by this so honest and conscientious declaration we hope to obtain that people shall also believe us as to those that we say we do understand."

 Michel de Montaigne, Essays, Book II, “Of the most excellent men” (tr.
 Cotton)